Xiangjun (title): Qing dynasty

 The title of xiangjun could be granted to the daughter of defender duke or bulwark duke born to primary consort, daughter of beile born to secondary consort or great-great-granddaughter of prince of the first rank.
 As for exception, daughters of princes of the first rank born to mistresses who married princes of Qing vassal states received a title of xiangjun.

 Allowance and attire

 Western Jin

 During the Western Jin, one of the duties of xiangjun was serving the Empress during the Silkworm Ceremony.
 Xiangjun was the third person to arrive to the ceremony.
 On the day of sacrifice, xiangjun was responsible for gathering the silkworms.
 After the mulberry trees had been eaten by the silkworms, xiangjun returned to the room where silkworms were placed.

 Usually, xiangjun was allowed to use the carriage with curtains, while her servants could use 2 horses.

 Garments and regalias

 Western Jin xiangjun was permitted to have her golden seal with purple ribbons and wear dark carmin jade pendants, brilliant purple stripes and pixiu-headed jade rings.

 Ming dynasty

-The duties of xiagjun were reduced to court functions due to her status.
+The duties of xiangjun were reduced to court functions due to her status.